CaioLDias/CaioLDias/README.md

 <details>
   <summary>🔍 More about me</summary>

   - 💬 I am 23 years old, currently living in Brazil.
-I have fluency in English and experience with SQL, Python, Data Analysis, Data visualization with Power BI & Qlik Sense and Process Automation with Qlik NPrinting.
+I have fluency in English and experience with SQL, Python, Data visualization with Power BI & Qlik Sense, dynamic KPI's and proccess automation with Qlik NPrinting.

 </details>